The Corporate Governance Review: Australia

-The right of shareholders to require or call meetings is enshrined in sections 249D and 249F of the Corporations Act.
-Shareholders who hold at least 5 per cent of the votes that may be cast at the general meeting can request the directors of a company to call and hold a general meeting of shareholders.75 The Corporations Act imposes a number of requirements on the form of this request.
+The right of shareholders to require or call meetings is enshrined in Sections 249D and 249F of the Corporations Act.
+Shareholders who hold at least 5 per cent of the votes that may be cast at the general meeting can request the directors of a company to call and hold a general meeting of shareholders.89 The Corporations Act imposes a number of requirements on the form of this request.
 Directors must call the meeting within 21 days of the request being given to the company and the meeting must be held no later than two months after the request is given to the company.
-Additionally, shareholders who hold at least 5 per cent of the votes that may be cast at a general meeting may directly call and arrange to hold a general meeting.76 As shareholder activism gains favour in Australia, use of this right to call a meeting by shareholders is becoming more prevalent.
+Additionally, shareholders who hold at least 5 per cent of the votes that may be cast at a general meeting may directly call and arrange to hold a general meeting.90 As shareholder activism gains favour in Australia, use of this right to call a meeting by shareholders is becoming more prevalent.

-Shareholders with at least 5 per cent of the votes that may be cast on the resolution or at least 100 members who are entitled to vote at a general meeting may also give a company notice of a resolution that they propose to move at a general meeting.77 The Corporations Act sets out various requirements relating to the form of notice and to whom the notice must be directed.
-If a company has been given notice of a resolution under section 249N of the Corporations Act, the resolution is to be considered at the next general meeting that occurs more than two months after the notice is given.
+Shareholders with at least 5 per cent of the votes that may be cast on the resolution or at least 100 members who are entitled to vote at a general meeting may also give a company notice of a resolution that they propose to move at a general meeting.91 The Corporations Act sets out various requirements relating to the form of notice and to whom the notice must be directed.
+If a company has been given notice of a resolution under Section 249N of the Corporations Act, the resolution is to be considered at the next general meeting that occurs more than two months after the notice is given.

-ii Shareholders' duties and responsibilities
+ii Shareholder duties and responsibilities

-Shareholders are not subject to the duties outlined in the Australian corporate governance regulatory framework.
+Shareholders are not subject to the duties outlined in the corporate governance regulatory framework.
 Rather, shareholders, regardless of share class or number, may exercise certain rights and powers afforded to them by the Corporations Act, within the bounds of the company's constitution.
 However, shareholders cannot act in an unfettered manner.

 iii Shareholder activism

-Australian shareholder activism can generally be classified under the following categories (or some combination thereof):
+Shareholder activism can generally be classified under the following categories (or some combination thereof):

 - balance sheet or financial engineering activism – persuading the board to increase the gearing of the company to what is perceived to be a more optimal ratio, return excess capital to shareholders, reduce costs and focus on maximising return on invested capital; and

-- governance activism – highlighting corporate governance lapses or invoking corporate governance 'best practices', sometimes this may be with a view to changing the composition of the board so that the new directors nominated by the activist can pursue M&A activism or balance sheet activism.
+- governance activism – highlighting corporate governance lapses or invoking corporate governance best practices.
+Sometimes this may be with a view to changing the composition of the board so that the new directors nominated by the activist can pursue M&A activism or balance sheet activism.

-- Applying pressure in the lead up to voting a resolution by:
+- applying pressure in the lead-up to voting a resolution by:

 - buying further shares;